Wangsuibao/MSSI/README.md

 ### Quick Start

-1、Download the M2 dataset from the provided link.
+1、Download the M2 dataset from the provided link. （We convert the original SGY-format M2 dataset into NPY format.）

 ​		M2: https://doi.org/10.5281/zenodo.14233581